pietervdvn/MapComplete/Docs/SpecialRenderings.md

 ### link

  Construct a link.
-By using the 'special' visualisation notation, translation should be easier
+By using the 'special' visualisation notation, translations should be easier

 name | default | description
 ------ | --------- | -------------